Requesting a Refund

 Direct Deposit is the fastest most secure way to receive a refund.
 Refunds will be directly deposited into the checking or savings account and financial institution of choice without having to wait for the check to arrive in the mail.

-To set up a direct deposit, students must turn in a completed direct deposit form to the Student Accounts Office.
+To set up a direct deposit, students must turn in a completed direct deposit form to the Payroll Office.
 Refunds to third parties, including parents are not eligible for Direct Deposit.
 Get the Direct Deposit Form here.

 Refunds by Mail